scalauniversity/scalauniversity.github.io/index.md

 The [Scala deep-dive workshop](/deep-dive-contents) that we are currently offering covers language fundamentals with hands on assignments.
 The workshop is always planned around the weekend.
 So, each attendee (which include ThoughtWorkers) has to invest 2 working days and a full weekend for the workshop.
 People have suggested compressing the workshop to 3 days, but we feel that you need at least 4 full days to give a complete perspective of the basic language.

 Our colleagues from local ThoughtWorks offices are critical for organizing and logistics.
 [Tushar Garg](https://twitter.com/tushargargdm) from Gurgaon and [Aravindh S](https://plus.google.com/109576528272334995518/posts) from Chennai have driven the respective workshops.
 Local office colleagues also help with the code reviews.
 Reviewing so many code submission is the most difficult task.
-Kudos to all my colleagues who helped!
+Kudos to all our colleagues who helped!

 We announce the workshop around 1 month in advance.
 Roughly 25% of those who register submit the code and 30% of those who submit the code qualify for the workshop.
 In our experience, the course turns out to be 'intense and fun' for smart developers.